Apostolos-Daniel/toli-io-personal-website/content/bio.md

 ## 🎓 My Academic Journey

 Ever since I was a kid, I've been fascinated by mathematics.
 I pursued Maths by studying Pure Mathematics and Mathematical Physics at the University of Patras in Greece.
 Later, I moved to the UK for even more Maths, via an MSc in Mathematical Sciences at Durham University in the UK.
-Those years were full of incredible learning and exploration in the world of mathematics.
+I look back at those years with nostalgia, as they were full of immense learning and exploration in the world of mathematics.

 ## 🏀 My Love for Basketball